duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/11-circuitry-simple.md

 Recommended: 5 minutes

 Teacher demonstrates the balloon static electricity experiment either on themselves or a student volunteer.
 Explain why balloon sticks to the wall.
+(Teacher's discretion to do the experiment in class, or simply review it)

 ### Main Lesson

 Recommended: 15 minutes

-Use resources to compare electricity to water flowing through pipes using a pump. (windows2universe.org) (Current only; leave voltage and resistance for next lesson.)
+Use resources to compare electricity to water flowing through pipes using a pump.
+Also indroduce the topics of resistance and voltage (windows2universe.org)

 Discuss how to get a current to move using different energy conversions. (battery, generator, etc.)

+If time, discuss how different materials conduct electricity differently.
+(Conducters vs. Insulators)

 ### Student Activity